Tinkerforge/doc/source/Hardware/Master_Extensions/Chibi_Extension.rst

    :target: ../../_images/Extensions/extension_chibi.jpg

-If you want to configure the extension as slave, you have to choose "Slave" as type and specify the address of the chibi master.
+If you want to configure the extension as slave, you have to choose "Slave" as type and specify the address of the Chibi master.

 .. image:: /Images/Extensions/extension_chibi_slave.jpg
    :scale: 100 %